 My simple rule of thumb is that when the corrective actions involve going outside the fence (the boundaries of the facilities) we may not have control of the fix.
 We can control fixing systems in our organizations, but we can’t control socio-technical factors like changing regulations and laws.
 That doesn’t mean they shouldn’t be addressed, but it does mean that we can hand off those corrective actions to people that can effectively address them.
 We want to focus on implementing fixes that we can control.

 There are many definitions of RCA in the marketplace and many of them have different purposes.
 For instance, regulatory definitions drive compliance.
 Vendor’s definitions often have a commercial variant related to their proprietary approach.
-Plus there are even more definitions from researchers and academics which often reflect theory versus practice.
+Plus there are even more definitions from researchers and academics that often reflect theory versus practice.
 So, it’s a buyer beware market where ‘RCA’ is concerned.
 In the end, use what works best for you!

-Our recommendation is the focal point of every RCA effort be on its EFFECTIVENESS.
+Our recommendation is the focal point of every RCA effort be its EFFECTIVENESS.
 Unfortunately, just being RCA compliant does not mean your RCA effort is effective.
 Those in the field know what I’m talking about.

 We at RCI utilize this particular RCA definition, because we feel it represents the effectiveness of a holistic RCA system.
 It is not related to our commercial products alone, as it can be applied to any form of ‘RCA’.